Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • These findings support the clinical observation of overlapping features between SETD5 and KBG syndrome.

-Relevance for families Mouse model findings do not directly translate to humans, but they provide mechanistic evidence supporting the shared pathway identified in the 2025 bioRxiv preprint.
-SETD5 Syndrome and KBG syndrome research communities may benefit from parallel developments in each condition.
+Mouse model findings don't directly translate to humans, but they provide biological evidence supporting the shared mechanism identified in other recent studies.
+Research progress on SETD5 Syndrome and KBG syndrome may benefit from each other.

 SETD5 Is Required for Retinal Cell Survival and Proliferation During Eye Development